Latest Updates on Arkansas's In-state 2020 Offers

 It's a delicate balance for the coaching staff.
 They want as many Arkansans as possible on the team, but they have to be able to compete with the rest of the SEC, and the Razorbacks have significantly less in-state talent to choose from.

-The in-state offer number will go up for Arkansas but it does appear that the 2020 class won't have as many SEC-caliber prospects as the 2019 class.
-Arkansas hasn't offered more than 10 (which was the most in 2015) in-state prospects in one class in the last 10 years.
+The in-state offer number will probably go up during players' senior seasons but it looks like the 2020 class won't have as many SEC-caliber prospects as the 2019 class.
+Arkansas hasn't offered more than 10 in-state prospects (which was the most in 2015) in one class in the last 10 years.
 Here's a closer look at the current five in-state offers and the latest in their recruitment:

 FIRST OFFER: March 29, 2018

-OTHER OFFERS: Memphis*, Rutgers, Southern Miss., Oklahoma State, Texas State, Louisville, Arkansas State, TCU, Central Michigan, Kansas, LSU, Houston, Tennessee, Ole Miss, Vanderbilt, FIU, Boston College, Baylor, Penn State
+OTHER OFFERS: Memphis*, Rutgers, Southern Miss., Oklahoma State, Texas State, Louisville, Arkansas State, TCU, Central Michigan, Kansas, LSU, Houston, Tennessee, Ole Miss, Vanderbilt, FIU, Boston College, Baylor, Penn State, Oklahoma, Auburn

 Blayne Toll worked and waited on his Arkansas offer and it finally came, just not before SEC offers from LSU and Tennessee.
 The Hogs at least have the excuse that Toll doesn't quite have a solidified "best" position.
 He plays quarterback, tight end and defensive end and it's not clear if he's an offensive or defensive player at the next level but at some point you have to recognize talent is talent, and the Razorbacks did just that in late January.

 Toll has been very active in his recruitment, taking visits to schools with interest in him all over the country, so it's clear he's willing to leave the state.
-He's visited Arkansas, Ole Miss and Tennessee already this winter.
+He's visited Arkansas, Ole Miss, Tennessee and Oklahoma more recently.
 He's been on the Hill many times and will probably visit several more times before he shuts his recruitment down.
-Arkansas is still considered the leader for this in-stater.
+Arkansas is still considered the leader for this in-stater and the coaches are working hard to land the "Hazen Hulk," but Oklahoma is also showing very strong interest and it seems to be reciprocated.

 OTHER OFFERS: Arkansas State, Liberty, Houston, ULM, Troy, SMU, Memphis

-OTHER OFFERS: Arkansas State, Virginia, ULM, LA Tech, Houston, Nebraska
+OTHER OFFERS: Arkansas State, Virginia, ULM, LA Tech, Houston, Nebraska, Tulane

-The Razorbacks were in early on state champion Catrell Wallace out of Bryant High School and his recruitment is just starting to heat up heading into camp season.
-Wallace came to visit this season but skipped his scheduled visit on March 9, he should be back on March 30.
+The Razorbacks were in early on state champion Catrell Wallace out of Bryant High School and his recruitment is still active with new offers from Nebraska and Tulane recently.
+Wallace came to visit this season and he came to the Razorbacks spring game.

 Wallace is listed as an outside linebacker but could be a defensive end at the next level and he plays there some for Bryant.
-Wallace has also been hearing from Memphis, Missouri and Mississippi State recently.
+Wallace has also been hearing from Memphis, Missouri and Mississippi State.

 FIRST OFFER: Jan.
 7, 2018

-OTHER OFFERS: UCA*, South Alabama, Arkansas State, Memphis, NC State, Ole Miss, Mississippi State, Oklahoma State, Georgia, Colorado, SMU, Purdue, UNC
+OTHER OFFERS: UCA*, South Alabama, Arkansas State, Memphis, NC State, Ole Miss, Mississippi State, Oklahoma State, Georgia, Colorado, SMU, Purdue, UNC, Houston, Miami

 Jacolby Criswell is another in-state prospect who had clear SEC talent from the jump and yet the Hogs waited to offer until the no. 1 player in the state came to camp and showed them his skills in person.
-Criswell had a quiet junior year recruiting-wise due to an ACL tear that had him sidelined for all but five games, but he still managed to pick up an offer from Colorado after the season so it looks like his recruitment is far from over.
+Criswell had a quiet junior year recruiting-wise due to an ACL tear that had him sidelined for all but five games, but he still managed to pick up several new offers after the season and his recruitment is far from over.

 FIRST OFFER: February 3, 2019

-OTHER OFFERS: Louisiana Tech, Arkansas State, Missouri, Mississippi State
+OTHER OFFERS: Louisiana Tech*, Arkansas State, Missouri, Mississippi State, Louisville, SMU, Kansas, ULL, TCU, Ole Miss